 - Copy of your USMLE Step I score report- To participate in electives at UNC School of Medicine, you must have a passing score on the USMLE Step 1 examination or Step 2 Clinical Knowledge (a passing score on the German 'Physikum' exam or a passing score on the 'IFOM' is also acceptable).
 An evaluation from a clinical elective at another US institution may be accepted as a substitute for a USMLE score in some instances.
 However, UNC reserved the right to require a USMLE Step 1 score for any applicant.

 - Copy of your TOEFL score report- Minimum acceptable TOEFL scores are 590 for the Paper-based Test and 100 for the Internet-based Test.
-If you are attending medical school in an English-speaking country, you may submit a statement to that effect.
+If you are attending medical school in a predominant English-speaking country (Ireland, Canada, UK, South Africa, Off-Shore Caribbean American branch school), you may submit a statement to that effect.
+This does NOT include Poland, India, Germany, or Pakistan.
+Alternatively, if you attended secondary school or university in a predominant-English speaking country, you may submit a copy of your transcript or diploma in order for the TOEFL waiver to be considered.
+Lastly, if you completed a clinical U.S. elective, you may submit the Letter of Recommendation or elective evaluation.
 However, TOEFL scores may also be required by UNC for any applicant at the OIA's discretion.
 The University of North Carolina Office of International Activities in the School of Medicine reserves the right to request a telephone interview to determine adequate fluency.

 - Dean’s Office Certification form printed on your school’s stationery or containing signature and seal/ stamp of your institution